L. Randolph Lowry III

 and Special Assistant to the President

 Helping students realize their potential is a passion for Susan Galbreath.
 A certified public accountant, Galbreath has served in the Office of the Provost since June 2008 and and was named Vice Provost for Academic and Financial Affairs in 2014.
 In addition to this role, she has served as special assistant to the president since 2006.

 Galbreath provides vision and leadership for academic budgets; directs academic strategic initiatives, including Summer Programs, Wintermester and community college partnerships; and is responsible for the Center for Teaching and Learning which provides faculty with training and support for teaching excellence.
-Galbreath served as interim dean in the College of Business from June 2004 - December 2005 and from August 2007 - March 2008.
+Galbreath served as interim dean in the College of Business from Jun.
+2004 - Dec, 2005 and from Aug.
+2007 - Mar.
+2008.

 A veteran educator, Galbreath was on the faculty at Tennessee Technological University and East Carolina University prior to coming to Lipscomb.
 She has an undergraduate degree in accounting from Tennessee Technological University and a Master of Accountancy and the Doctor of Philosophy degrees from the University of Tennessee-Knoxville.
 She is a recipient of an Outstanding Accounting Educator Award from the Tennessee Society of Certified Public Accountants and has been named a Nashville Woman of Influence.
 She may be reached at 615.966.5804 or via email at email@example.com.